Drew-L-Nelson/Drew-L-Nelson/README.md

 - 🔭 I’m currently working on <b>a collaberative tracking sheet project</b>
 - 🌱 I’m currently learning <b>C# and Firebase</b>
 - 🤝 I’m looking to collaborate on <b>anything to do with React.js</b>
-- 🤔 I’m looking for help with <b>finding the best direction for long term wholistic success</b>
+- 🤔 I’m looking for help with <b>above mentioned tracking sheet project</b>
 - 💬 Ask me about <b>the value of coaching and mentorship</b>
 - 🎮 The best video game of all time is <b>Half-Life 2</b>
 - ⚡ Fun fact: <b>Legos are the most amazing thing</b>